stadlar/IST-FUT-FMTH/docs/ÍST TS 311_2022 Debit and credit cards details and statements.md

 ### Card Information Service

-The card information service offers access to debit and credit card details and statements.
+The card information service offers access to debit and credit card details, balances and transactions related to the card as an entity.
 The [table @tbl:tbl_svcsupport] describes the resources found in the NextGenPSD2 based {{yaml_definition}}.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Endpoints/Resources**                             **Description**
 --------------------------------------------------- --------------------------------------------------------------------------------------------------------------
 cards                                               Read all identifiers of the card (usually a credit card), to which an access has been granted by the User.
-                                                    In addition, relevant information about the cards and hyperlinks to corresponding card information resources are provided if a related access has been already granted.
+                                                    In addition, relevant information about the cards and hyperlinks to corresponding card information resources are provided if the related access has been already granted.

 cards\/{cardid}                                     Read detailed information about the addressed card.

 cards\/{cardid}\/balances                           Read detailed balance information about the addressed card.